 9. LIST OF BACKGROUND PAPERS UNDER SECTION 100D LOCAL GOVERNMENT ACT 1972

-This report is based on the Licensing Act 2003 and the Statutory Guidance issued under Section 182 of that Act.
+This report is based on the Licensing Act 2003 and the Statutory Guidance issued under Section182 of the Act.
 See also the Council's existing Statement of Licensing Policy.